-Measurable achievements: Seven releases up to end of August 2014
+Measurable achievements: Eight releases up December 2014

 Improvements to the RIPE Database are made on a continuous basis.
 The RIPE NCC works closely with the RIPE community to implement new features and priorities are established by the appropriate RIPE Working Groups.